 The vpnMentor cybersecurity research team, led by Noam Rotem and Ran Locar, have uncovered a leaking S3 Bucket with 19.95GB of visible data on a Virginia-based Amazon server, belonging to PussyCash and its network.

-PussyCash is an explicit ‘cam’ affiliate network that owns the brand ImLive and other similar adult-oriented websites.
-This leak has exposed the personal data and likeness of over 4,000 models among more than 875,000 files and has high-risk, real life implications for said models.
+PussyCash is an explicit ‘cam’ affiliate network that works with the brand ImLive and other similar adult-oriented websites.
+This leak has exposed more than 875,000 files and has high-risk, real life implications for those involved.

 PussyCash Company Profile

 The owner of ImLive and PussyCash is officially listed as I.M.L.
 SLU, a company registered in Andorra.